sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

             docker build -t rstudio-server .
             ```

     You can now run a container from the image.
-However, you will have to tell docker where to publish port 8787 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
+However, you will have to tell Docker where to publish port 8787 from the docker container with `-p [HOSTPORT:CONTAINERPORT]`.
 We choose to publish it to the same port number:

     ```sh
     docker run --rm -it -p 8787:8787 rstudio-server